TMackay-Champion/LinaForma/LinaForma_inversion/README.md

 ## L1_error.m
 This code allows the user to perform two tasks.
-Firstly, the user can examine the pressure and temperature best-fit solution for each variable, and the associated uncertainty.
+Firstly (Part 1), the user can examine the pressure and temperature best-fit solution for each variable, and the associated uncertainty.
 This is performed for each value in the observations.csv file.
 Alternatively, the user can select to perform the analysis on the synthetic data in synthetic.csv.
 This allows the user to examine the error associated with the observations, perhaps due to analytical or geological uncertainty.

-Secondly, the code allows to user to quantify the variation in the forward modelled value of each variable for a given temperature uncertainty at a selected pressure.
+Secondly (Part 2), the code allows to user to quantify the variation in the forward modelled value of each variable for a given temperature uncertainty at a selected pressure.
 This allows the user to examine the amount of variation expected for a variable if there is model error of a known quantity.

 ### Outputs